 Yet the history behind this idylllic site is filled not only with beauty and family sojourns, but also with war, death and destruction.
-It has served as a pleasure garden, a farm, a seige camp, a race track, the center of Charleston's antebellum social life, a horrific POW camp, the site of one of America's first Memorial Day celebrations, a magical ivory City of hope and economic prosperity, and a failed zoo.
+It has served as a pleasure garden, a farm, a siege camp, a racetrack, the center of Charleston's antebellum social life, a horrific POW camp, the site of one of America's first Memorial Day celebrations, a magical Ivory City of hope and economic prosperity, and a failed zoo.

 Native American History

 No significant archeological findings to date suggest that Native Americans ever established any long-term settlement at what we know today as Hampton Park.
 That’s not too surprising, given that fewer than 2,000 Natives lived along the state’s coastline before the 18th century, according to author Kevin Eberle, making it easy to space out settlements and hunting grounds.

 Lowcountry’s Natives were nomadic and moved around the area in accord with the seasons and availability of their food sources.
 Summer generally found them along the coast fishing and harvesting shellfish.
 Women would plant a few rudimentary crops such as corn, sweet potatoes and tomatoes, but never developed any sophisticated cultivation processes.
 If the seeds they scattered grew, they grew; if not, they didn't.
 When the weather got cooler in the fall, small, loosely related tribes would move inland to hunt deer and other game before returning to the area of their coastal homes in the spring.